robinhuiser/rpi4-private-cloud/README.md

 ## Prerequisites

+In order to avoid installing on your local machine the magnitude of utilities and avoid conflicts with versions nearly all logic will be executed in a [Docker](./Dockerfile) container.

-Since most of the logic is executed in a [Docker](./Dockerfile) container - in order to avoid installing all utilities with required versions locally - you need only a limited set of software pre-installed on your local machine:
+You need only a limited set of software pre-installed on your local machine:

-* Docker + Docker Compose (any recent version will do)
+* `Docker` & `docker-compose` (any recent version will do)

 ### Proxy node